 Heads-up displays: These displays project transparent digital images on the car’s windshield so that you can see information—like your speed, engine data, weather reports and even incoming emails—without taking your eyes off the road.

 Actual self-driving cars: Driverless vehicles are not just a futuristic fancy.
-This past summer, Uber launched a small fleet of self-driving vehicles in Pittsburgh through a partnership with Volvo.
-With every major car manufacturer chomping at the bit to join the movement, forecasters say we’ll see 250 million IoT-connected cars by 2020, 10 million of which will be self-driving vehicles.
+A few years ago, Uber launched a small fleet of self-driving vehicles in Pittsburgh through a partnership with Volvo.
+With every major car manufacturer chomping at the bit to join the movement, forecasters say we’ll see the global self-driving vehicle market grow from 20.3 million units in 2021 to 62.4 million units by 2030.

 On Your Body